TFCDiff: Robust ECG Denoising via Time-Frequency Complementary Diffusion: Experiments

 For noise addition, the QT Database signals are first oversampled to 360 Hz to align with the NST Database.
-A clean segment $x_0$ with a length of 3600 is then randomly cropped from it.
-Separately, three noise segments $e_1$, $e_2$, $e_3$, corresponding to BW, MA and EM, are extracted from the NST Database, each matching the length of $x_0$.
-We employ a flexible fRMN strategy, where the composite noise RMN is defined as $e=re_1+me_2+ne_3$, with $r,m,n\ge0$ and $r+m+n=1$.
-The resulting noise $e$ is normalized to align its amplitude with that of $x_0$, scaled by an intensity factor $\lambda \in [0.2,2]$ to modulate the noise level, and added to $x_0$ as follows:
+A clean segment $\boldsymbol{l}_0$ with a length of 3600 is then randomly cropped from it.
+Separately, three noise segments $e_1$, $e_2$, $e_3$, corresponding to BW, MA and EM, are extracted from the NST Database, each matching the length of $\boldsymbol{l}_0$.
+We employ a fRMN strategy, where the composite noise RMN is defined as $e=re_1+me_2+ne_3$, with $r,m,n\ge0$ and $r+m+n=1$.
+The resulting noise $e$ is normalized to align its amplitude with that of $\boldsymbol{l}_0$, scaled by an intensity factor $\lambda \in [0.2,2]$ to modulate the noise level, and added to $\boldsymbol{l}_0$ as follows:

-As a result, we yield 37590 synthesized data pairs, of which 33294 are used for training and 4296 for testing.
-Fig. \hyperlink{fig6:sub}{6(c)} illustrates the SNR distribution of this dataset.
-The complete preprocessing pipeline is summarized in Fig. \hyperlink{fig6:sub}{6(a)}.
+As a result, we yield 37590 synthesized data pairs, of which 32578 are used for training and 5012 for testing.
+Fig. \hyperlink{fig5:sub}{5(c)} illustrates the SNR distribution of this dataset.
+The complete preprocessing pipeline is summarized in Fig. \hyperlink{fig5:sub}{5(a)}.

 For the SimEMG Database, the signals are undersampled to 360 Hz and uniformly segmented into 10-second intervals.
 We only retain those segments with SNR below 5 dB as \cite{bib19}, resulting in 158 data pairs for inter-dataset testing.
-The SNR distribution for SimEMG is shown in Fig. \hyperlink{fig6:sub}{6(d)}.
-To align its amplitude scale with that of the QT Database, SimEMG signals are divided by 200.
+The SNR distribution for SimEMG is shown in Fig. \hyperlink{fig5:sub}{5(d)}.
+To convert the raw SimEMG digital counts into physical voltage units (mV) consistent with the QT Database, the signals were divided by the specified gain factor of 200 samples/mV.